Clinging to a Counterfeit Cross

 Apart from the promises of the gospel, the rich and poor, the educated and ignorant, the healthy and sick, the young and the old, a man and a dog, would all return to the dust with no recollection whatsoever of what their life consisted of and not the slightest sense that it was ever even a reality.
 There would be no ultimate advantage of being in one condition or circumstance over another or even of one kind of being rather than another.
 The same fate would await both the rich and powerful as well as the maggot that feeds on their dead carcass.
 If at some point we have no recall of ever having existed, common expressions such as "make the most of your life" or "live life to the fullest" become nothing more than empty rhetoric.
 Making the most of a life we have no memory of is farcical and pointless.
 In fact, whether we would live one year or a hundred years becomes entirely irrelevant.
 Those who imagine that living to make the world a better place gives them purpose and meaning in life would be grasping for the wind if all who inhabit the world simply perish and have no consciousness of it ever having existed.
 All would be to no avail once the cognitive and perceptual powers of the mind come to an abrupt end and everything that came before would be as though it never was.
 All that we do in this world would be of no ultimate worth or value.
 All would be vanity and a striving after wind (Eccl.
 1:17).
 What then will it profit a man if he gains the whole world; the power, status, prominence, honor, riches, comforts, and carnal pleasures it has to offer and yet forfeit eternity?
 The answer is he loses everything and profits nothing.
 As C. S. Lewis stated it, "All that is not eternal is eternally useless."

 However, in contrast, "through the appearing of our Savior Christ Jesus, who abolished death and brought life and immortality to light through the gospel" (2 Tim.
 1:10), the entire scenario is reversed.
 Death is no longer inevitable, for Christ says, "everyone who lives and believes in me shall never die" (Jn.
 11:26) and "to those who by patience in well-doing seek for glory and honor and immortality, he will give eternal life" (Rom.
 2:7).
-Through the gospel, we find meaning and purpose for our existence and discover that our worth as beings created in the image of God is infinitely above all other creatures.
+Through the gospel, there is eternal meaning and purpose for our existence and we discover that our worth as beings created in the image of God is infinitely above all other creatures.
 We discover as well that all our decisions, thoughts, deeds, experiences, and accomplishments, have eternal consequence and significance and will directly affect not only our own eternal existence but that of others.
 Once the eternal promises of God are truly apprehended and grasped, being fully convinced of their reality, which is the case with every believer (Rom.
 4:20-22), it becomes entirely irrational to think it possible to afterward be more concerned about our temporal existence with its limited number of years at the expense of our life with an infinite number of years in the kingdom of God.
 As the Apostle Paul says, "we look not to the things that are seen but to the things that are unseen.
-For the things that are seen are transient, but the things that are unseen are eternal" (2 Cor 4:18).
+For the things that are seen are transient, but the things that are unseen are eternal" (2 Cor.
+4:18).
 The truth of the gospel of our Lord Jesus Christ, "the true God and eternal life" (1 Jn.
 5:20), is a truth apart from which we are left with nothing of lasting value and thus of no actual value at all.
 Success or failure in this present life will have nothing to do with fortune and fame, wealth and status, health and longevity, etc., but solely by our faithfulness, or lack thereof, to the Person and teaching of Christ (Matt.
 25:21, 30).
 "For we must all appear before the judgment seat of Christ, so that each one may receive what is due for what he has done in the body, whether good or evil" (2 Cor.
 5:10).
 Therefore, it should be readily apparent to all who call themselves Christians that there is nothing in this earthly life that is more vitally important than the preservation of the truth of the gospel.

 We read in 1 Timothy 2:4 that God "desires all people to be saved and to come to the knowledge of the truth."
 In Ephesians 1:13 of "the word of truth, the gospel of your salvation" and in 2 Thessalonians 2:13 "God chose you as the firstfruits to be saved, through sanctification by the Spirit and belief in the truth."
 2 Peter 2:2 describes the gospel as "the way of truth."
 We can begin to see here the emphasis Scripture places on the truth and its preeminence in relation to the saving of the soul.
 In contrast to those who come to the knowledge of the truth, we read of "those who are perishing, because they refused to love the truth and so be saved" (2 Thess.
 2:10).
 In other words, apart from the knowledge of the truth there is no salvation.
 Therefore, safeguarding this truth was of the utmost concern in the minds of the early church as much is written in the New Testament to warn of those who would seek to pervert it.
 They understood that the only means whereby the soul can be saved from eternal death must be preserved in its purity no matter the cost and must be zealously and carefully guarded as the priceless possession it is.
 To corrupt the only hope of humanity, whether knowingly or in ignorance, is an offense against God and mankind of such enormity that it is without parallel.
 The Apostle Paul understood this in a very personal way as he sought to sabotage the gospel before his conversion and even though he did it in ignorance (1 Tim.
 1:13) he recognized it as the chief of all sins and therefore himself the chief of sinners (1 Tim.
 1:15).
 To pervert the gospel is indeed the very antithesis of the greatest of all the commands; to love God and neighbor.
 Thus, the Apostles went to great pains with relentless suffering and persecution to preserve the unadulterated truth of the gospel.
 When we as Christians, particularly those in the role of leadership, complacently and idly stand by and tolerate its corruption, allowing the erosion of that which cost so much affliction and tireless labor, is not only profoundly unloving, but disgraceful.
 It is a blatant disregard to the mandate of Scripture to the church of the living God in that it is called to be a pillar and buttress of the truth (1 Tim.
 3:15).

 We find as well in Scripture that the greatest hindrance in keeping one from coming to the knowledge of the truth is sin.
 "For everyone who does wicked things hates the light and does not come to the light, lest his works should be exposed" (Jn.
 3:20).
 "The wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who by their unrighteousness suppress the truth" (Rom.
-1:18)— "That all may be condemned who did not believe the truth but had pleasure in unrighteousness" (2 Thess.
-2:12-13).
-Thus, error and falsehood in Scripture is always associated with the wicked and lawless, as is love and truth with the righteous.
+1:18) — "That all may be condemned who did not believe the truth but had pleasure in unrighteousness" (2 Thess.
+2:12).
+Thus, error and falsehood in Scripture is always associated with the sinful and ungodly, as is love and truth with the righteous.
 "You therefore, beloved, since you know this beforehand, beware lest you also fall from your own steadfastness, being led away with the error of the wicked" (2 Pet.
-3:17, NKJV, emphasis added).
+3:17, NKJV).
 "For the fool speaks folly, and his heart is busy with iniquity, to practice ungodliness, to utter error concerning the Lord, to leave the craving of the hungry unsatisfied, and to deprive the thirsty of drink" (Isa.
 32:6, emphasis added).
 Therefore, if we have any concern for the salvation of souls, including our own, we must be resolute in determining the saving truth of Scripture.
 Carefully and conscientiously guarding against any suppression of the truth on account of our own unrighteousness that might result in misinterpreting the intended meaning of the words written therein.
 We should also keep in mind, lest we think it a simple task, that after 2000 years of church history we are still debating the truth of the gospel and how the soul is saved; Not because God's truth is too difficult to comprehend but rather because the deceptiveness of sin is so powerful and blinding.
-We find throughout Scripture that the majority of those claiming to know God, were always and without exception, deceived.
+We find throughout Scripture that, without exception, the majority of those claiming to know God were deceived.
 Living in rebellion to truth and righteousness and ultimately condemned by God.
 Despite their claims, they remained as "Lovers of pleasure rather than lovers of God" (2 Tim.
 3:4) allowing the deceptiveness of sin to destroy them.
 In other words, beginning in the garden, deception has always been the rule rather than the exception in both the religious and the irreligious throughout the history of humanity and the root of it is an innate love for sin.
 "There is nothing new under the sun" (Eccl.
 1:9) as even now the majority of humanity are deceived by it and kept from coming to the knowledge of the truth, including multitudes who profess to be Christian.
 God's words to Cain, as to all of humanity, are no less relevant today; "sin is crouching at the door.
 Its desire is contrary to you, but you must rule over it" (Gen. 4:7).

 Sin is the greatest obstacle to our happiness and wellbeing, both temporal and eternal.
 It is cunning in that it has the uncanny ability and power to deceive by promising that which results in the polar opposite of what it actually delivers.
 It offers happiness, comfort, relief, ease, and pleasure while the end result is sorrow, hardship, suffering, disease, pain, and death.
 It deceives in that the thought of its initial pleasure, or the presumed gain by it, is so dominant that it suppresses entirely any thought of the miserable consequence it inevitably brings with it.
 All the while convincing its gullible victim that righteousness is oppressive and contrary to their own best interest.
-In essence, persuading them that love is contrary to their own best interest in that the root of all such righteousness is love; "For the commandments, 'You shall not commit adultery, You shall not murder, You shall not steal, You shall not covet,' and any other commandment, are summed up in this word: 'You shall love your neighbor as yourself' Love does no wrong to a neighbor; therefore love is the fulfilling of the law (Rom.
+In essence, persuading them that love is contrary to their own best interest in that the root of all such righteousness is love; "For the commandments, 'You shall not commit adultery, You shall not murder, You shall not steal, You shall not covet,' and any other commandment, are summed up in this word: 'You shall love your neighbor as yourself.'
+Love does no wrong to a neighbor; therefore love is the fulfilling of the law (Rom.
 13:9, 10).
 "By this we know that we love the children of God, when we love God and obey his commandments" (1 Jn.
 5:2).
-How wicked and powerful such a deception that would convince the majority of humanity that love, as defined in Scripture, is contrary to their own happiness, contentment and well-being.
+How wicked and powerful such a deception that would convince the majority of humanity that love is contrary to their own happiness, contentment and well-being.
 God is love (1 Jn.
 4:8) and subsequently cannot tolerate that which stands opposed to it.
 Therefore, those who live in rebellion to love, as defined by Him, must necessarily be judged and condemned.
 In other words, it is indeed a fearful thing for those who live contrary to love to fall into the hands of the living and loving God (Heb.
 10:31).
 The gospel is the only available means of escaping loves wrath as our union with Christ is the only means of producing a love that has the power to overcome that which is at enmity with it, namely sin, that we might "rule over it" (1 Jn.
 4:7, Rom.
 6:14).

 So it is that sin remains the greatest enemy of mankind and the enticement to succumb to it is Satan's most lethal and successful weapon in bringing about our demise.
-Thus we are constantly warned in Scripture of the satanic influences that are ever at work to disarm and defeat us by distorting the truth concerning the gospel.
+Thus, we are constantly warned in Scripture of the satanic influences that are ever at work to disarm and defeat us by distorting the truth concerning the gospel.
 We read in Jude v.
 3, 4,

 Beloved, although I was very eager to write to you about our common salvation, I found it necessary to write appealing to you to contend for the faith that was once for all delivered to the saints.
 For certain people have crept in unnoticed who long ago were designated for this condemnation, ungodly people, who pervert the grace of our God into sensuality and deny our only Master and Lord, Jesus Christ.